apayne/rc-shim/README.md

 design.

 4. Adjust supervisor-settings to match your supervisor's installation.
-There are presets embedded in the file for runit and s6, which can be used by uncommenting the appropriate entries.
+There are presets embedded in the file which can be used by uncommenting the appropriate entries.
 If you do not change the default settings, the shim will fail and refuse to run.
 This is also by design.

 5. At the moment, only manual installation is supported.
 For each rc script you wish to replace with a shim, rename the original, and create